jhucsf/fall2021/assign/assign01.md

 > 1001111.01000000

 Note that in the fractional part ".01000000", the "1" digit is in the fourth's place.
-More generally, in a base-2 "decimal-like" fraction, the first bit after the decimal point is the halve's place (2<sup>-1</sup>), the second bit is the fourth's place (2<sup>-2</sup>), the third bit is the eighth's place (2<sup>-3</sup>), etc.
+More generally, in a base-2 "decimal-like" fraction, the first bit after the decimal point is the half's place (2<sup>-1</sup>), the second bit is the fourth's place (2<sup>-2</sup>), the third bit is the eighth's place (2<sup>-3</sup>), etc.

 ## The `Fixedpoint` data type